 Course furnishes a work experience based upon all previous courses taken in Food Service Administration.
 Students will rotate in management and/or work positions.
 They will be responsible for the complete operation from the planning stage through the final serving stage.
 Emphasis will be on planning the function, purchasing, cost control, menu planning, layout, service, and management of personnel.
 In addition to classes, a total of 30 hours must be contributed by the student to satisfy this requirement.

-Prerequisites: BI 121, 125, FS 121-126.
-Hours of class per week: 3.
-Ten 3-hour labs.
+Prerequisites: HE 121, 125, FS 121-126.
+Hours to be arranged.

 Graphic Arts